kg4ydw/noacli/documentation/Readme-feedback.md

 ==========

-The point of this file is to explicitly ask for feedback and proritizing implementation, so if any of the above sounds even faintly interesting, let me know.
+The point of this file is to explicitly ask for feedback and prioritizing implementation, so if any of the above sounds even faintly interesting, let me know.
 Some of the above will probably never get implemented if I never get any feedback on it.